Overview

 5B

 Ranger’s main projectile which can be risky to challenge due to its cancel options.
 Can be used to zone in some matchups or used as a midrange punish tool in most others.
-Not very plus at full screen, 5B is much better as a tool to interrupt other characters trying to get set up than as a tool to continue zoning.
-5G looks somewhat similar when they're starting up, which can trick reactive players into jumping or rolling when Ranger hasn't committed to anything.
+While the reward from hitting 5B is not high in fullscreen, it's used more to bait opponents into overcommiting in their approach or to inflict guard damage from afar.
+5G looks somewhat similar to the startup of 5B, which can trick reactive players into jumping or rolling when Ranger hasn't committed to anything.

 Cancel options: 2B, 5S, 2S, 6S, 4S, 5M, 623M, 236M, 214M